grabnerandi/pac-sliprovider/README.md

 configuration-service-769bc757df-zqt9b   2/2     Running   2          19m
 pac-sliprovider-7656d4647b-gg76t         2/2     Running   0          13s
 ```

-## Step 3 until 7

-If you dont want to run the following steps manually you can also execute the script demosetup.sh which you find in this repo.

 ## Step 3 - Create a Keptn Project for PAC